TinaMuuto/content-scrape/README.md

 The application will open in a new browser tab.

-📖 How to Use
+📖 How to Use the App
-Paste a list of URLs (one per line) into the text area, or upload an .xlsx file with URLs in the first column.
+Input URLs: Paste a list of URLs (one per line) into the text area, or upload an .xlsx file with URLs in the first column.

-Select any optional analyses you want to perform, such as fetching file sizes or checking for broken links.
+Select Scrape Options: Choose one or more analysis types you want to run.
+Be mindful that fetching asset sizes and checking links will significantly increase the scrape time.

-Click the '> Run Scraping' button and monitor the progress bar.
+Run the Scrape: Click the '> Run Scraping' button and monitor the progress bar for real-time updates.

-Once complete, review the results in the tables below.
+Review Results: Once complete, the generated reports will appear in tables below.

-You can download each report as an Excel file or send it to your configured Airtable base.
+Export: You can download each report as a separate Excel file or send it to your configured Airtable base using the buttons provided.

+📂 File Structure
+.
+├── app.py                  # Main Streamlit application file (UI and control logic) ├── scrape.py               # Core scraping logic for processing a single URL ├── mapping.json            # Defines the blocks and components to be scraped ├── airtable_upload.py      # Handles the Airtable API connection and upload ├── requirements.txt        # Project dependencies
+└── README.md               # This file